TekkCraft/SpigotMavenBase/README.md

 The jar will be generated in `target/SpigotMavenBase.jar`.

 ## Testing your plugin
-Move the generated jar into the plugins folder of your server and run the `/reload confirm` command.
+Move the generated jar into the plugins folder of your server and run the `/reload` command.
 > :warning: The `/reload` command may lead to problems.
 Try fully restarting your server if you run into any issues.

 ## Troubleshooting